heysadboy/heysadboy/README.md

 I am a software developer with 2+ years of experience.
 I was born and raised in India and after graduating I moved to Japan for my first full-time job in 2019.

-Currently, I use ReactJS, Django and AWS at my work.
+Currently, I use ReactJS, Django REST Framework and AWS at my work.
 I have also worked with Android in the past.
 I have 2 apps with 10,000+ downloads on [play store](https://play.google.com/store/apps/developer?id=heysadboy&hl=en).
 I like making scalable and beautiful products.

 I hope to make many open source projects this year and improve my skills.